 "Coaches have a responsibility to keep their team squared away," Krupinsky said on 'The Todd Starnes Radio Show' (h/t Fox News).
 "We are fortunate to be in a place where we are a patriotic team and city."

-This summer, U.S. women’s soccer national team co-captain Megan Rapinoe received backlash for refusing to sing the national anthem, openly attacking President Donald Trump, and suggesting that she and her World Cup champion teammates would never visit the White House if invited.
+Last summer, U.S. women's soccer national team co-captain Megan Rapinoe received backlash for refusing to sing the national anthem, openly attacking President Donald Trump, and suggesting that she and her World Cup champion teammates would never visit the White House if invited.

 Rapinoe did, however, accept Democratic Senator Chuck Schumer's invitation to the Capitol.